zopefoundation/grok/doc/reference/components.rst

       retrieved by explicitely using its name.

    :func:`grok.provides(name)`
-      Maybe required.
-If the adapter implements more than one interface, :func:`grok.provides` is required to disambiguate for what interface the adapter will be registered.
+      Only required if the adapter implements more than one interface.
+      :func:`grok.provides` is required to disambiguate for which interface the adapter will be registered for.

-**Example:**
+**Example: A home is made from a cave and a fireplace.**

 .. code-block:: python